Information for GP teachers

 - email email@example.com to join the team

-Students only go to Bristol practices in year 1.
-They have 7 or 8 sessions in practice on a Thursday.
-They have 4 placements in their Foundations of Medicine block to introduce them to the healthcare environment and talking with patients.
+Students only go to BNSSG and central Bath practices in Year 1.
+They have seven or eight sessions in practice on a Thursday as a group of six.
+They have four placements in their Foundations of Medicine block to introduce them to the healthcare environment and talking with patients.
 The second part of the year sees the start of the Case Based Learning (CBL) cycle where the students spend two weeks discussing a particular case.
-The students will come out to practice on 3 or 4 of their CBL cycles where they will meet patients and practice basic clinical skills linked to the particular case they are studying.
+The students will come out to practice on three or four of their CBL cycles where they will meet patients and practice basic clinical skills linked to the particular case they are studying.
 For each case based fortnight students will alternate their visits to primary care with secondary care visits.

 Student Choice (formerly SSCs)